aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 }
 // Do some more
 ```
 Here we see instruction stream where execution path depends on the id of the lane being executed.
 Apparently different lanes have different values.
 So what should happen?
 There are different approaches to tackle this problem \[[4]\] but eventually they do approximately the same thing.
 One of such approaches is execution mask which I will focus on.
 This approach is employed by pre-Volta Nvidia and AMD GCN GPUs.
 The core of execution mask is that we keep a bit for each lane within wave.
 If a lane has 0 set to its corresponding execution bit no registers will be touched for that lane by the next issued instruction.
 Effectively the lane shouldn't feel the impact of all the executed instruction as long as it's execution bit is 0.
-The way it works is that a wave traverses control flow graph in depth first order keeping a history of branches taken.
+The way it works is that a wave traverses control flow graph in depth first order keeping a history of branches taken until no bits are set.
 I think it's better to follow an example.
 So lets say we have waves of width 8.
 This is how execution mask will look like for the kernel:
 ###### Example 1.
 Execution mask history
 ```c++